 The role of executor is vital to settling an estate after a decedent dies.
 The executor gathers assets, notifies creditors, and pays the decedent's debts and taxes, sometimes liquidating tangible assets to raise the funds.
 The executor then oversees transfer of the remaining assets to beneficiaries.
-It's a hard job, and executors should not have to pay out of pocket for costs associated with doing it.
-They are entitled to reimbursement for these administrative costs, and the estate can take a corresponding deduction on its tax returns to help reduce the value of the estate.
+Executors are entitled to write off expenses that are necessary to settle an estate, but they are not entitled to write off expenses that directly benefit any of the individual heirs of the estate.

 Executor's Fees and Expenses

 Executor fees and expenses typically involve small expenditures, such as postage, copying fees, and long-distance phone calls but can also include mileage reimbursement for the estate executor.
 More significant administrative costs, such as appraisals, professional fees and court filing fees, are estate expenses paid by the beneficiary and are usually paid directly from estate funds.
 If an executor keeps track of all these extra little costs that the estate doesn't pay for, the executor is entitled to reimbursement.

 The estate repays the executor for these expenses, and the payment or payments qualify as administrative costs, but the expenses must be necessary to settling the estate.
 For example, if the executor buys a beneficiary lunch, the cost isn't deductible to the estate nor is the executor entitled to reimbursement from estate funds.
 Executors may also be entitled to compensation for performing their duties.